History of Internet Explorer: New competition (2006–2014)

-Windows 10 and Microsoft Edge (2014–present)
+Microsoft Edge Legacy (2014–2021)

-On September 30, 2014, Microsoft, during a media event, announced the next version of Windows, under the name Windows 10.
-At that time, it was announced that Windows 10 would be the last completely new version of Windows, but Windows would still live on as more of a service with continuous improvements over its foreseeable future.
+Windows 10 was announced in a media event on September 30, 2014.
 During the event, a successor to Internet Explorer was announced, under the codename "Project Spartan".
-This meant the inevitable death of Internet Explorer after nearly 20 years, though this fact was not initially stated during the launch of Windows 10.

-Later, the new interface and render engine for Project Spartan were leaked to Insiders in a developer preview of Windows 10, which could be enabled in Internet Explorer on Windows 10.
-On the same date as the launch of the new interface, a page on Microsoft's website announced the new name for Project Spartan—Microsoft Edge.
+Later, the new interface and render engine for Project Spartan were leaked to Insiders in a developer preview of Windows 10, which could be enabled in Internet Explorer.
+On the same date as the launch of the new interface, a page on Microsoft's website announced the new name for Project Spartan was Microsoft Edge (later renamed Microsoft Edge Legacy).

-Windows 10 was released on July 29, 2015 as a free upgrade to existing Windows 8.1 and Windows 7 customers.
-While Microsoft Edge was featured front-and-center, Internet Explorer 11 remains available to use in the new OS for compatibility purposes, although it is hidden in the Windows Accessories folder.
-A notable trace of Internet Explorer, though, exists in that the platform version number of the EdgeHTML rendering engine in the first release, version 12, clearly continues the numbering scheme of the predecessor Trident engine used in IE.
+Windows 10 was released on July 29, 2015, as a free upgrade to existing Windows 8.1 and Windows 7 customers.
+While Microsoft Edge [Legacy] was featured front-and-center, Internet Explorer 11 remains available to use in the new OS for compatibility purposes, although it is hidden in the Windows Accessories folder.
+A notable trace of Internet Explorer still exists in that the platform version number of the EdgeHTML rendering engine in the first release, version 12, clearly continues the numbering scheme of the predecessor Trident engine used in IE.

+Microsoft Edge Legacy was superseded by "The New Microsoft Edge", based on the Chromium open-source project, on January 15, 2020, effectively ending the Internet Explorer lineage.
+Edge Legacy did, however, continue to be supported on desktop, until March 9, 2021.
+While Xbox System Software support ended in September 2021, when it was replaced by New Edge.

+End-of-life (2021–2032)

+First announced in 2021, on Semi-Annual Channel (SAC) versions of Windows 10, Internet Explorer support ended on June 15, 2022, and it was permanently disabled on February 14, 2023.
+Any remaining icons or shortcuts were due to be removed on June 13, 2023, however, on May 19, 2023, various organizations disapproved, leading Microsoft to withdraw the change.
+Furthermore, despite Microsoft's alleged permanent IE11 disablement, IE11 can still be accessed in some capacity, using unofficial methods.

+IE Mode, a feature of "The New Microsoft Edge", enables Edge to display web pages using Internet Explorer 11's Trident layout engine and other core components.
+Through IE Mode, the underlying technology of Internet Explorer 11 partially exists on Windows that do not support Internet Explorer as a proper application, such as Windows 11 and later versions that derive from the Windows 11 codebase.
+Microsoft has announced support for IE Mode through at least 2029, with a one-year advance notice prior to retiring this variant of IE11.

+Final Internet Explorer support will end on January 13, 2032, concurrent with the end of support for Windows 10 IoT Enterprise LTSC 2021, barring any additional changes to the support policy.